 Founded in 1997, the Winslow Historical Society receives, preserves, and interprets information and artifacts representing the history and cultures of the Winslow area, in order to engage and enlighten all visitors to the Old Trails Museum’s exhibits and programs.
-(Above: Sunset Crossing East of Winslow by Joe Rodriquez)
+(Above: Second Street/US Route 66 looking east in the 1940s)

 A Brief History of the Old Trails Museum